Disconnect the power cord before cleaning or leave the door open to inactivate the microwave oven during cleaning.

 Spatters may occur because of moisture and grease.
 Wash immediately after use with hot, soapy water.
 Rinse and polish dry.
 Harder to remove spatters may occur if oven is not thoroughly cleaned or if there is long time/high temperature cooking.
 If so, you may wish to purchase an oven cleaner pad with liquid cleaner within it—not a soap filled steel pad—for use on stainless or porcelain surfaces.
 Follow manufacturer’s directions carefully and be especially cautious not to get any of the liquid cleaner in the perforations on the wall or ceiling or any door surfaces.
 Rinse thoroughly and polish dry.

-The waveguide cover is located on the ceiling in the oven cavity.
-It is made from mica so requires special care.
-Keep the waveguide cover clean to assure good oven performance.
+The waveguide cover is made from mica so requires special care.
+Keep the waveguide cover clean to assure good microwave oven performance.
 Carefully wipe with a damp cloth any food spatters from the surface of the cover immediately after they occur.
 Built-up splashes may overheat and cause smoke or possibly catch fire.
 DO NOT REMOVE THE WAVEGUIDE COVER.